LWAYVE/android-sdk/README.md

 ## Section 2: Implementing the LWAYVE SDK in an Android Project
-Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple five-step process:
+Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple four-step process:
 1. Add the LWAYVE and ProxSee SDKs as Dependencies
-2. Generate/Locate Tokens
-3. Initialize the LWAYVE and ProxSee SDKs
+2. Initialize the LWAYVE and ProxSee SDKs
-4. Enable Communication Between the LWAYVE and ProxSee SDKs
+3. Enable Communication Between the LWAYVE and ProxSee SDKs
-5. Handle Audio
+4. Handle Audio

 ### Prerequisites
-The instructions have been provided below with the assumptions:
+The instructions have been provided below with the following assumptions:
 - A Customer-specific environment has been provisioned
 - An Authorization token has been provided
+- A ProxSee API key has been provided
 - An Experience Designer has already created a Contextual Audio Experience and uploaded it for your environment.
 Alternatively, a Sample Lixar Experience has been loaded into your environment.
 - The corresponding audio files for the Contextual Audio Experience have been uploaded to the environment
 - If ProxSee services are being used, Location tags needed for the LWAYVE Contextual Audio Experience have been defined within the ProxSee environment.